dober-man/GoodWAFSec/docs/module3/lab2/lab2.rst

 12. Time to Block!
 Go to **Security > Application Security > Policy Building > Learning and Blocking settings**

-13. Click on the carrot next to Attack Signatures and click on the Block check box at the top (this will turn on blocking for all the signatures) and **uncheck the box for signature staging** (this may have already been turned off in creation of the policy).
-Make sure to click Save and Apply Policy.
+13. Click on the carrot next to Attack Signatures and click on the Block check box at the top (this will turn on blocking for all the signatures).
+Make sure signature staging is still set to diabled then click Save and Apply Policy.
 Your policy should now look like this.

 .. image:: images/image3.PNG